-We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.
+You will be ranked based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Rankings

-- Interview: Clinical scenario
+2. Interview: Clinical scenario.

-If any applicants' rankings are tied, the applicant who scored highest on the clinical governance, quality improvement and professional skills part of the interview will be ranked higher.
+If any rankings are tied, the applicant who scored highest on the clinical governance, quality improvement and professional skills part of the interview will be ranked higher.

 If those scores are also tied, the applicant with the highest clinical scenario score will be ranked higher.

-And if those scores are tied as well, the applicant with the highest SJT score will be ranked higher.
+If those scores are tied as well, the applicant with the highest SJT score will be ranked higher.

 Red flags

-- the applicant remaining with a red flag and therefore being deemed ‘unappointable’
+• remaining with a red flag and therefore being deemed ‘unappointable’

-- the applicant being deemed appointable and the red flag removed
+• being deemed appointable and the red flag removed

 Outcome following interview